Gabriella439/slides/nix-internals/slides.md

 # Transforming a derivation

-Main ways to transform a derivation:

-* Copy the derivation between machines using `nix-copy-closure`
-* Add or remove the derivation from the set of garbage collection roots

-# Transforming a derivation

-The main transformation s to copy the derivation between machines using `nix-copy-closure`
+The main transformation is to copy the derivation between machines using `nix-copy-closure`:

 ```bash
 $ nix-copy-closure --to gabriel@example.com /nix/store/21wp6p5cd55kwf6f5p91w2ac031ngyv5-empty.drv
 ```

-`nix-copy-closure` also copies derivations that are transitive dependencies of the copied derivation
+`nix-copy-closure` also copies derivations that are *build-time* dependencies of the copied derivation

 This is how Nix delegates build instructions to other machines